tomerp1812/tomerp1812/README.md

 ### Hi there i'm Tomer👋

-📘 I’m a 3rd year computer science student at Bar-Ilan University.
+📘 I’m a B.Sc.
+Computer Science Graduate from Bar-Ilan University.

 📫 How to reach me: tomerp1812@gmail.com